domRiddle/ASF/Logging.md

 </nlog>
 ```

-If you launch ASF now, you'll notice that date, level and logger name disappeared - leaving you only with ASF messages in format of ```BotName|Function() Message```.
+If you launch ASF now, you'll notice that date, level and logger name disappeared - leaving you only with ASF messages in format of ```Function() Message```.

 We can also modify the config to log to more than one target.
 Let's log to ```ColoredConsole``` and **[File](https://github.com/nlog/nlog/wiki/File-target)** at the same time.